-(LGD) amount of the expected recovery expressed as a percentage of EAD.
-Operational risk The risk of loss resulting from inadequate or failed internal processes, people and systems or from external events.
-It also includes legal risk.
-Pillar I The part of CRD IV that sets out the process by which regulatory capital requirements should be calculated for credit, market and operational risk.
-Pillar II The part of CRD IV that ensures institutions hold adequate capital to support the relevant risks in their business.
+Pillar II The most of ODD IV/the temporary institutions held adaptive as itself a support the Pillar II The part of CRD IV that ensures institutions hold adequate capital to support the relevant risks in their business.
 It also encourages institutions to develop and use enhanced risk management techniques in monitoring and managing their risks.
-Pillar II The part of CRD IV that sets out the information institutions must disclose in relation to their risks, the amount of capital required to absorb them, and their approach to risk management.
+Pillar III The part of CRR that sets out the information institutions must disclose in relation to their risks, the amount of capital required to absorb them, and their approach to risk management.
 The aim is to strengthen market discipline.
-Repurchase Agreements (Repos) A form of short-term funding where one party sells a financial asset to another party with an agreement to repurchase at a specific price and date.
+RAF Risk Appetite Framework Repurchase Agreements (Repos) A form of short-term funding where one party sells a financial asset to another party with an agreement to repurchase at a specific price and date.
 From the seller's perspective such agreements are repurchase agreements (repos) and from the buyer's reverse repurchase agreements (reverse repos).
 Risk appetite The risk appetite sets limits on the amount and type of risk that the Group is willing to accept or tolerate in order to meet its strategic objectives.
 Risk-weighted assets (RWAs) A measure of a bank's assets adjusted for their associated risks.
 Risk weightings are established in accordance with CRR rules and are used to assess capital requirements and adequacy under Pillar I. Securitisation Securitisation is a process by which a Group of assets, usually loans, are aggregated into a pool, which is used to back the issuance of new securities through an SPV.
 Standardised approach In relation to credit risk, a method for calculating credit risk capital requirements using External Credit Assessment Institutions (ECAI) ratings of obligators (where available) and supervisory risk weights.
 In relation to operational risk, a method of calculating the operational risk capital requirement by the application of a supervisory defined percentage charge to the gross income of specified business lines.
 Tier 1 capital A measure of institutions' financial strength defined by the ECB (European Central Bank).
 It captures Common Equity Tier 1 capital plus other Tier 1 securities in issue, but is subject to deductions including in respect of material holdings in financial companies.
-Tier 2 capital A further component of regulatory capital defined by the ECB for the Group.
-It comprises eligible collective assessed impairment allowances under CRD IV.
+Tier 2 capital A further component of regulatory capital defined by the ECB for the Group mainly subordinated debt.